Can it be walked on?

 Do you need to use fungicides/pesticides?

-This has not been necessary in any of the trial swards.
-Slugs have been the only notable pest (and only in the wet dull summer of 2012) – they eat the flowers and young seedlings.
+This has not been necessary in any of the trial lawns.
+Slugs have been the only notable pest – they eat the flowers and young seedlings.
 This is effectively addressed with slug specific nematodes.
-Recent research has shown that highly diverse plant communities tend to suffer less from slug damage.
+Recent research has shown that highly diverse plant communities such as a tapestry lawn tend to suffer less from slug damage.

 What plants should be used?